 Dental Chews are another common dental treat format, designed to create abrasion through repetitive chewing.
 While there are many types of dental chews available, they will typically be either hard, to encourage chewing, or soft enough for your pet’s tooth to sink into it, while the treat holds its structure.

 The latter is more ideal for dental care, as most of the bacteria will sink down towards the gum line where chews may not reach.
 Dental chews for dogs and cats are different from one another, as cats are less inclined to chew for lengthy periods, although some will.
-Greenies, for example, makes a larger chew for dogs but offers a crunchier biscuit for cats.
+Greenies, for example, make a larger chew for dogs but offer a crunchier biscuit for cats.

 If you are looking for healthier alternatives to dental treats, check out our Dog Treat Guide to find some great dental treats for your dog.

 An often overlooked treat for dental health is natural chews.
 When talking about the effectiveness of dental treats, the focus is on chewing, which is the primary purpose of natural chews.
 They not only provide a rewarding activity, but they work the jaw and help remove bacteria too.

 Unlike dental chews, natural chews are meant to be longer-lasting.
 While they don’t contain bacteria-fighting ingredients, many of them soften and can slink between teeth to remove bacteria and food particles, similar to flossing.
 Tendons and bully sticks both share this quality.

 Some tougher chews can provide hours of chewing, like bones, antlers and cheese chews, depending on the chewer of course.
 These are generally safe but aren’t without concerns.
 Really hard chews like this have the potential to splinter or snap off into large chunks, which can be a choking hazard or a digestive concern.